Accessibility Tools

 • If you do not receive a call by 4:00pm, please call 843-792-8803 for instructions.

-• Use the antiseptic scrub (see directions in this packet)
+• Use the antiseptic scrub (see directions on page 9 in this packet)

 • Do not eat or drink anything after midnight the day before surgery.
-This can also lead to surgery cancellation if ignored.
+This will lead to surgery cancellation if ignored.

 Important Skin Preparation Before Surgery